gap <- read.csv("data/gapminder_data.csv")

 We're going to use dplyr and tidyr instead.

-install.packages(c("tidyr", "dplyr", "knitr", "rmarkdown", "formatR"))
+install.packages(c("tidyr", "dplyr", "knitr", "rmarkdown", "formatR"))library(dplyr)

 head(gap)